stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

   end do
 ```

-where these loops call algorithm subroutines that calculate the
+where these loops call algorithm subroutines that calculate the "model state"
-"model state" for one timestep.
+for one time step.
+The diagnostic output is produced twice, just after the

-The diagnostic output is produced as a file named `model_state_tstep_<n>.txt`
+fields are initialised and then after the time-stepping is completed.
+The
-where `<n>` stands for an `integer`-valued string denoting the timestep
+output files are named as `model_state_tstep_<n>.txt`, where `<n>` stands
-index.
-It is produced twice, just after the fields are initialised
+for an `integer`-valued string denoting the time-step index (e.g. `0` for
-(`model_state_tstep_0.txt`) and after the timestepping is completed.
+the initial state).

 ### Algorithm structure